pulp/pulp_installer/docs/index.md

 `pulp_installer` is equipped with the following roles:

-- [pulp_common](roles/pulp_common): installs shared components of the Pulp 3 services from PyPi or source and provides basic config
+- [pulp_common](roles/pulp_common): installs shared components of the Pulp 3 services from PyPi or source and provides basic configuration.
-- [pulp_api](roles/pulp_api): install, configure, and set the state of pulp API service
+- [pulp_api](roles/pulp_api): install, configure, and set the state of pulp API service.
 - [pulp_content](roles/pulp_content): install, configure, and set the state of pulp content app.
-- [pulp_database](roles/pulp_database): install a suitable database server for Pulp 3
+- [pulp_database](roles/pulp_database): install a suitable database server for Pulp 3.
-- [pulp_database_config](roles/pulp_database_config): configure the database for Pulp 3
+- [pulp_database_config](roles/pulp_database_config): configure the database for Pulp 3.
-- [pulp_redis](roles/pulp_redis): install and start Redis, and install RQ in the Pulp virtualenv.
+- [pulp_redis](roles/pulp_redis): install and start Redis, and install RQ in the Pulp virtual environment.
-- [pulp_resource_manager](roles/pulp_resource_manager): install, configure, and set the state of the pulp resouce manager.
+- [pulp_resource_manager](roles/pulp_resource_manager): install, configure, and set the state of the pulp resource manager.
 - [pulp_webserver](roles/pulp_webserver): install, configure, start, and enable a web server.
 - [pulp_workers](roles/pulp_workers): install, configure, and set the state of pulp workers.
-- [pulp_devel](roles/pulp_devel): installs useful tools and adds some config files for a Pulp 3 development environment.
+- [pulp_devel](roles/pulp_devel): installs useful tools and adds some configuration files for a Pulp 3 development environment.

-pulp_installer also is equipped with these prereq roles that perform additional tasks to install specific plugins:
+pulp_installer also is equipped with these roles that perform additional tasks to install specific plugins:

 - [pulp_rpm_prerequisites](/prereq_roles/pulp_rpm_prerequisites): installs prerequisites for pulp-rpm plugin use